Sweet and Spicy Chili Recipe - my all-time favorite recipe for game day! This chili has all the kick you'd expect, with a hint of sweetness, too.

 - 2 teaspoons honey

-- 3 tablespoons barbecue sauce – I use my Sweet & Spicy Barbecue Sauce – find the recipe here.
+- 3 tablespoons barbecue sauce - I use my own Sweet & Spicy Barbecue Sauce Recipe

 - In a skillet heat up the olive oil.
 Simmer the onions and green peppers until tender.
 (You can chop or dice your vegetables depending on how chunky you like your chili.
-I like to put mine in the food processor so I don’t have any big chunks.)
+I like to put mine in the food processor so I don't have any big chunks.)2 teaspoons olive oil, 1 green pepper, 1 sweet onion, 1-2 jalapeno peppers, 1 teaspoon minced garlic

 - Transfer the cooked vegetables into the pot.
-Add the raw ground beef and use a spatula to break it up a little.
+Add the raw ground beef and use a spatula to break it up a little.2 lbs lean ground beef

 - Add the crushed tomatoes and tomato puree.
-Rinse the cans and dump that water into the pot as well (no more than about one 28oz can total).
+Rinse the cans and dump that water into the pot as well (no more than about one 28oz can total).1 28 oz can crushed tomatoes, 28 oz water, 1 28 oz can tomato puree

-- Add the beans, including the water in the can, to the stockpot.
+- Add the beans, including the water in the can, to the stockpot.1 40 oz can of red kidney beans

 - Cover and let simmer for 2-3 hours, stirring occasionally.